The Evolution of the

 = 2.

-There is no rational number whose square is 2.
+There is no number of arithmetic -- no rational number -- whose square is 2.

-We could come closer to 2 by approximating to more decimal places.
-But no decimal squared will ever be exactly 2. is irrational.
+We could come closer to Square root of 2 by approximating it with more decimal digits.
+But no decimal squared will ever be exactly 2.
+Square root of 2 is irrational.

-In the following Topic, we will investigate in what sense irrational numbers "exist."
+In the next Lesson, we will investigate in what sense irrational numbers exist.
 And we will return to our original inquiry:

 If AB, CD are lengths, will there always be a number n -- rational or irrational -- such that, proportionally,